Workflow Builder

 When creating an Exploration, an [Exploration Report](reports.md) will be automatically created.
 It will collate all the outputs, from all the workflows, that are part of an Exploration.

-A workflow represents a graph that consists of match nodes and action nodes.
-The mobile SDK continually processes incoming logs and aims to advance any active workflows.
-As logs are received, they are compared against the ongoing match conditions for each workflow.
-If a match is found, the relevant action is triggered, and the workflow progresses to its subsequent state.
-In the case of a terminal node, the workflow returns to its initial state.
+A workflow represents a graph that consists of one or more flows.
+The Capture SDK continually processes incoming logs and aims to advance each flow within the workflow.
+As logs are received, they are compared against the ongoing match conditions within each flow.
+If a match is found, the relevant action is triggered, and the flow progresses to its subsequent state.
+In the case of a terminal node, the flow returns to its initial state.

-As workflows are first sent to the clients, they are in an inactive state, waiting for the client to process a log that matches any of workflow's initial state conditions (i.e., any of the match conditions that connect to the start node).
-Once an initial match is found, the workflow becomes active within the branch of the workflow that matched.
-If multiple branches match the same event, multiple clones of the workflow will be concurrently active.
+As workflows are first sent to the clients, they are in an inactive state, waiting for the Capture SDK to process a log that matches any of the workflow's initial state conditions (i.e., any of the match conditions on the first step in a flow).
+Once an initial match is found, the workflow becomes active within the flow that matched.
+If the initial step of multiple flows are matched, all of those flows will be concurrently active.

-While the workflow is active, the SDK continuously processes logs to see if it can progress any of the active workflows and also checks if the initial conditions for a workflow are met.
-The SDK first considers any progress that can be made based on the log that was just received, and progresses the workflow if possible.
-If no progress has been made but the initial conditions are met, the workflow is reset and then progressed based on the log that matched the initial conditions.
+While the workflow is active, the SDK continuously processes logs to see if it can progress any of the active flows and also checks if the initial step conditions for any of the flows are met.
+The SDK first considers any progress that can be made based on the log that was just received, and progresses a flow if possible.
+If no progress has been made but the initial conditions of a flow are met, that flow is reset and then progressed based on the log that matched the initial conditions.

 Workflows are also reset as part of the session lifecycle.
 When a session ends, all active workflows are reset.